-With Thanksgiving right around the corner, I thought you might enjoy talking turkey including some tips on choosing a bird and how to cook it.
-You would think cooking a turkey is not that big a deal but looking at all the articles in the current November issues of cooking magazines, you are suddenly faced with a whole bunch of choices.
+With Thanksgiving right around the corner, I thought you might enjoy talking turkey, including some tips on choosing a bird and how to cook it.
+Of course, you would think cooking a turkey is not that big a deal.
+Still, looking at all the articles in the current November issues of cooking magazines, you are suddenly faced with a whole bunch of choices.

-For example, first you have to decide what kind of turkey you’re going to buy - fresh, frozen, free-range, natural, self-basting, kosher, with or without a pop-up thermometer.
-Then you have to decide how to cook it - roast, grill, barbeque, covered, uncovered, breast up, breast down, feet first, brined, stuffed, how long, what temperature, so on and so on.
+For example, first, you must decide what kind of turkey you'll buy - fresh, frozen, free-range, natural, self-basting, kosher, with or without a pop-up thermometer.
+Then you have to decide how to cook it - roast, grill, barbeque, covered, uncovered, breast up, breast down, feet first, brined, stuffed, what long, what temperature, and so on.

-We did have a local butcher where she bought most of our meat and cold cuts, (I used to love when the butcher handed us kids a slice of rolled up baloney) but I don't remember her buying our Thanksgiving turkey there.
-No one heard of organic, free range turkeys back in the 60’s.
+We did have a local butcher where she bought most of our meat and cold cuts (I used to love when the butcher handed us, kids a slice of rolled-up baloney).
+Still, I don't remember her buying our Thanksgiving turkey there.
+No one heard of organic, free-range turkeys back in the '60s.
 At least I didn't.

-So where do we start - fresh, frozen, or somewhere in between?
+So where do we start - fresh, frozen, or somewhere between?

-Some experts will tell you that freezing affects the taste of the meat because it alters the cell structure causing a loss of moisture thus a loss of flavor.
-That may be true, but in my many years of eating turkey, fresh, frozen and I image had a few of those in between "hard-chilled" turkeys, I've never been able to taste that much difference between them.
+Some experts will tell you that freezing affects the taste of the meat because it alters the cell structure, causing a loss of moisture and, thus, a loss of flavor.
+That may be true, but in my many years of eating fresh, frozen turkey, I imagine I had a few of those in between "hard-chilled" turkeys.
+I've never been able to taste that much difference between them.

-The quality and taste has more to do with the age of the turkey, how it is handled before it is frozen, how it is defrosted, and then how it cooked.
+The quality and taste have more to do with the turkey's age, how it is handled before it is frozen, how it is defrosted, and how it is cooked.

-Let's face it, you could buy the most expensive fresh, free-range, organic turkey and overcook it, it’s going to be dry and lacking flavor.
-I'm going to go out on the limb here, but in my opinion, turkey is more of a conduit for great turkey gravy and cranberry sauce than something to be eaten by itself.
+Let's face it; you could buy the most expensive fresh, free-range, organic turkey and overcook it.
+It's going to be dry and lacking flavor.
+I'm going to go out on a limb here.
+Still, Turkey is more of a conduit for excellent turkey gravy and cranberry sauce than something to be eaten by itself.

 How many of you eat turkey without any of the accompaniments?

 Let's look at some of the choices you have to decide from.
-How old is the bird.
-A fry-roaster is not older than 4 months old.
-A young hen (female) or young tom (male) is between 5 - 7 months old and a yearling is 1 year old or older.
+First, how old is the bird?
+A fry-roaster is not more aged than four months old.
+A young hen (female) or young tom (male) is 5 - 7 months old, and a yearling is one year old or older.
 The younger the bird, the better the taste.

-There are "organic" turkeys but not many of them because of the strict certification criteria imposed by the USDA and they are very expensive.
+There are "organic" turkeys, but not many because of the strict certification criteria imposed by the USDA, and they are costly.
 And what makes a free-range turkey?
-According to USDA, any birds that have access to the outside can be considered "free-range”.
+According to USDA, any birds with access to the outside can be considered "free-range."

-Because these birds can move freely, they supposedly grow more slowly thus allowing more time to develop flavor and texture.
+Because these birds can move freely, they grow more slowly, thus allowing more time to develop flavor and texture.
 Then there are "natural" turkeys, but that only means no artificial ingredients have been added and minimal processing done to the birds.

 Kosher birds have strict specifications.
-They must be processed under the supervision of a rabbi, grain fed with no antibiotics, allowed to roam free, and soaked in salt brine before packages which I have read is great for adding flavor.
+They must be processed under the supervision of a rabbi, grain fed with no antibiotics, allowed to roam free, and soaked in a salt brine.
+However, I have read it is great for adding flavor.

 So what to buy?

-Now that you've decided what kind of bird to purchase, let's look at a few cooking tips that should help you serve up a tasty turkey diner.
-It seems every cookbook and every cooking magazine has a plethora of tricks and secrets to making a better turkey.
+Now that you've decided what kind of bird to purchase, let's look at a few cooking tips that should help you serve a tasty turkey dinner.
+Every cookbook and every cooking magazine has many tricks and secrets to making a better turkey.

 The Reluctant Gourmet's Top Ten Turkey Tips

-1. If you purchased a frozen turkey, defrosting your bird is an important event prior to cooking.
+1. If you purchased a frozen turkey, defrosting your bird is vital before cooking.
 You want to thaw your turkey in the original wrapper in the refrigerator.
-A 12-pound turkey takes approximately 2 days to defrost and 24 pounder takes approximately 3-4 days.
+A 12-pound turkey takes approximately two days to defrost, and 24 pounder takes around 3-4 days.

-3. Season the inside of the turkey well with salt and pepper and whatever other herbs and spices your recipes call for.
-Don’t skimp.
+3. Season the inside of the turkey well with salt, pepper, and other herbs and spices your recipes call for.
+Take your time.
 Seasonings help add flavor.

-4. Remember to remove the giblets (heart, gizzard, and neck) from the cavity of the bird before cooking and be sure to make delicious giblet gravy with them. · Coat the exterior of the turkey with butter for a crisp skin.
+4. Remember to remove the giblets (heart, gizzard, and neck) from the bird's cavity before cooking, and make delicious giblet gravy with them. · Coat the exterior of the turkey with butter for crisp skin.

 Two, they are easier to handle when placing the bird in and out of the oven.
 Have you ever had one of those aluminum pans bend on you when trying to remove a hot turkey from the oven?